gugray/adaptive-streamlines/README.md

 ![Portrait of Josephine Baker rendered as a flow field](variable-flowlines-2.jpg)

 My focus with this library is not on data visualization but on generative art.
-Think of explorations like this image, which shows a Perlin noise field that is denser along a ring and lighter in the center and at the edges.
+Think of explorations like this image, which shows a Perlin noise field that is denser along a ring and sparser in the center and at the edges.

 ![Flow field with a mathematical density function](variable-flowlines-1.jpg)